SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Background and Related Work

 \subsection{Motion Imitation}

 Imitating motion primitives from nature can be an effective strategy for producing natural-looking robot behaviors while avoiding tedious, manual trajectory design.
-Researchers have studied various approaches for mimicking human motions \cite{pollard2002adapting, takeda2007dance, koenemann2014real}.
-For example, Learning-from-observation (LFO) converts MoCap motion sequences into reference motion primitives that can be tracked by a Zero Moment Point (ZMP) controller, which enables a humanoid robot to graciously perform traditional Japanese dance routines \cite{nakaoka2007learning}. \citet{ayusawa2017motion} proposed a strategy to refine motion primitives to create more dynamically realistic movements.
+Researchers have studied various approaches for mimicking human motions \cite{pollard2002adapting, koenemann2014real}.
+For example, learning-from-observation (LFO) converts MoCap motion sequences into reference motion primitives that can be tracked by a zero-moment point (ZMP) controller, which enables a humanoid robot to graciously perform traditional Japanese dance routines \cite{nakaoka2007learning}.

-Recently, imitation learning \cite{osa2018algorithmic} has been used to produce animal-like movements in both bipedal \cite{peng_deepmimic_2018, merel_learning_2017, xie_feedback_2018} and quadrupedal \cite{luo_carl_2020, peng_deepmimic_2018, peng_terrain-adaptive_2016} applications in simulation. \cite{bin_peng_learning_2020, kim_human_2022, yao_imitation_2022} demonstrated imitated motions where the sim-to-real gap is bridged through online adaptation on a quadrupedal robot.
-Similarly, model-based imitation \cite{kang_animal_nodate, kang_animal_2021} has also produced animal-like locomotion on a real-world quadrupedal robot using hybrid trajectory optimization, where foothold locations and timing were predetermined by thresholding MoCap data.
+Recently, imitation learning has been used to produce animal-like movements for animation \cite{peng_deepmimic_2018}. \cite{bin_peng_learning_2020, kim_human_2022, yao_imitation_2022} demonstrated imitated motions where the sim-to-real gap was bridged through online adaptation on a quadrupedal robot.
+Similarly, model-based imitation \cite{kang_animal_2021, li_fastmimic_2021} has also produced animal-like locomotion on a real-world quadrupedal robot using hybrid trajectory optimization, where foothold locations and timing were predetermined by thresholding MoCap data.
+These prior works rely on marker-based motion capture to acquire motion priors. \cite{yao_imitation_2022} uses RGB videos but still relies on manual labeling to acquire trajectories.

-A common approach among these prior works is the use of MoCap systems \cite{bin_peng_learning_2020, kang_animal_2021, kang_animal_nodate} or manual video annotations \cite{yao_imitation_2022, mathis_deeplabcut_2018} to acquire reference motion primitives and foot contact schedules from human and animal demonstrations.
 As discussed in Section \ref{sec:motion-capture}, these methods have some major limitations.
-Markerless motion-capture methods, on the other hand, have not been widely applied to legged robot motion imitation.
-Recent videos from Boston Dynamics \cite{robotic_exploration_lab_keynote_2021} demonstrate impressive robot dancing through complicated choreography design, character animation, and robot trajectory optimization procedures --- an expensive, time-consuming process.
-We propose a simpler and more cost-effective alternative: generating feasible robot trajectories directly from widely-available ``casual'' monocular videos.
+Recent videos from Boston Dynamics \cite{boston_dynamics_no_2022} demonstrate impressive robot dancing through complicated choreography design, character animation, and robot trajectory optimization procedures; an expensive, time-consuming process.